 This means being fully engaged in the daily assessment of a child's development and seeking community support for the developmental progress of the child.
 Parental responsibility begins before conception and continues without interruption for at least ten years.
 Yet parental responsibility cannot be accomplished in the absence of support systems.
 These support systems are a societal responsibility.
 What society has in place is a system or systems of schooling.
 Schooling is fundamentally flawed for D3 schools do not deal with the important years -- zero to three.
 Schooling is long overdue for dramatic revision.
 A first, dramatic, step would be to remove all children from schools until age nine.
 Early education,, pre-school, kindergarten are not enough.

 Society must assure itself that every prospective parent is equipped to support child development that is not ever toxic physically, emotionally or spiritually.
-The intellectual domain in the first decade is founded on passion, projects, peers and play that emerges from the natural conditions of neoteny.
+The intellectual domain in the first decade is founded on passion, projects, peers and play that emerges from the natural human condition of prolonged immaturity, or neoteny.

 D3 is my title for continuing thought about education and how society may fill an important GAP.
-I'm not likely to fulfill the promise of this book until this GAP is filled with worthwhile thoughts to fulfill the first argument that society must support an evolutionary discontinuation of schools as a paradigm for public education within society.
+I'm not likely to fulfill the promise of this book until this GAP is filled with worthwhile thoughts to fulfill the first argument (above) that society must support an evolutionary discontinuation of schools as a paradigm for public education within society.
 Discontinuation, in my view, will best begin by removing all children under nine years from our current system(s) of schooling.
 My big challenge is to propose a realistic alternative.
 That is daunting.
 However, a place to begin is with those parents who already disavow school for their children and the concept of the "un-school."
 Home School is also a foundation.
 Alternatives such Montessori and Waldorf may also have much to contribute.